Where to Stay in Berlin - A Local’s Neighborhood Guide

 12 Apostles church and surroundings in Schoneberg.
 Photo: A.Savin, CC BY-SA 3.0, via Wikimedia Commons

-This district, or the area around Nollendorfplatz (“Nolli”) at least, has been known as the heart of Berlin’s LGBT+ community since the 1920’s, though overall it’s generally a very diverse and laid-back district with a mix of very quiet and more vibrant neighborhoods.
-Transport connections are fairly good here, but not quite as decent as neighboring Charlottenburg, for example.
+This district, or the area around Nollendorfplatz (“Nolli”) at least, has been known as the heart of Berlin’s LGBT+ community since the 1920’s, though overall it’s generally a very diverse and laid-back district with a mix of very quiet and more vibrant areas.
+Transport connections are fairly good here, but less so than in neighboring Charlottenburg, for example.

 In addition to the many gastro and nightlife offerings around Nolli, nearby Winterfeldtplatz has a great vibe and a large weekly food and flower market on Sundays.
 For shopping, streets like Goltzstraße, Akazienstraße and other side streets feature lots of small shops selling clothing, flowers, gifts, and furnishings.
 Elegant Viktoria-Luise-Platz and the surrounding Bavarian Quarter in the west are pleasant and peaceful spots for strolling and dining.